ulif/diceware/docs/wordlists.rst

   (or other six-based randomness generators) use is definitely recommended!

+  Please note, that this is currently the only list, that provides the `prefix property`_.
+That means it contains no word which is a prefix of another word.
+Lists without this property might provide a slightly decreased entropy.

 - `en_orig` (7776 words)

   This is the `diceware standard wordlist`_ as provided by